leo-proger/OpenCV-CUDA-installation-in-Russian/README.md

 ##### Using the Dependency walker

-Opening the `cv2.cp38-win_amd64.pyd` with the dependency walker can get you a list of DLLs it is missing.
+Opening the `cv2.cp38-win_amd64.pyd` (or the .pyd file corresponding to the python version you're using) with the dependency walker can get you a list of DLLs it is missing.
 However it will also list a ton of Microsoft DLLs (starting with API-MS-... or EXT-MS-...) that actually do not impact the import error.
 Then you can try to add manually the missing libraries and see if it solves the issue.

 ##### Using Anaconda binaries